JanuarySnow/ac-vr-dlaa-dlss/README.md

 In DLAA mode you can also raise `render_scale` in acre.ini for supersampling above native res, for even cleaner edges at a (quadratic) performance cost.
 Needs a session restart to take effect.

 acre_proxy.log now runs a preflight check on startup and logs clearly if any of the settings above (SPS, MSAA, post-process AA, post-processing) are wrong, plus whether DLAA is actually active on both eyes — check it there first if something looks off.

+Performance - DLAA gains around 10 fps over MSAA8x, and looks a bit worse, but mostly on par with MSAA DLSS dosnt gain much, maybe 15 fps compared to native and can have the usual DLSS artifacts.

+These arent huge wins, as AC dosnt have motion vectors, its never gonna as good as it could be, but its a fun exercise to play around with.

 I will not paywall this on Patreon, this is GPL licensed, its free, use it. have it, fork it, improve it.
 But please do buy me a coffee if you want to :